 7. Sajjangarh Palace, Udaipur

-The 19th century Sajjangarh Palace is one of the most prominent historical places in Udaipur city.
+The 19th-century Sajjangarh Palace is one of the most prominent historical places in Udaipur city.
 Built by Maharana Sajjan Singh in 1884, this palace was initially used as an astronomical center, but later, it was also used as a hunting lodge and monsoon palace.
-This white marble building stands at a height of about 944 meters on the Banasadra hill and has a beautiful bronze statue of Maharana Pratap, a grand central court, fountains, and royal quarters with intricately decorated jharokhas.
+This white marble building stands at a height of about 944 meters on the Banasadra hill and has a beautiful bronze statue of Maharana Pratap, a grand central court, fountains, and royal quarters with intricately decorated jharokhas, So Sajjangarh Palace is the most famous place to visit in Udaipur.

 The best time to witness the majesty of this palace is during the monsoons.
 Situated at the foot of the Banasdra hill is the Sajjangarh Wildlife Sanctuary, which is abundant in flora and fauna and can be visited along with the palace.